slideshow 1

 Faculty

-NPI's seminars are taught by nationally recognized educators, consultants, and practitioners in historic preservation, archaeology, architecture and landscape architecture, conservation, historical research, laws and regulations, restoration, and cultural resource management.
+NPI's trainings are taught by nationally recognized educators, consultants, and practitioners in historic preservation, archaeology, architecture and landscape architecture, conservation, engineering, historical research, laws and regulations, planning, restoration, technology, and cultural resource management.
 NPI reserves the right to substitute an instructor if necessary and will notify registered participants whenever possible.
 To learn more about an instructor, visit the Faculty page and click on an instructor's name.
 Read more.

 • Institute of Museum and Library Services (IMLS)